dnstapir/datasets/README.md

 ## Sets

 Sets are, in essence, lookup tables.
 These are generally viewed as either _known good_ or _known bad_ baselines, but without actual ground truth the nominations are more correctly described as _probably good_ or _probably bad_.
+Note that sets are not necessarily implemented as separate tables, and can very well be a unified lookup table with multiple sets.

 #### Known good